-©2012 Sage Software, Inc. All rights reserved.
-Sage, the Sage logos and the Sage product and service names mentioned herein are registered trademarks or trademarks of Sage Software, Inc., or its affiliated entities.
+Copyright © 2013.
+Sage Software, Inc. All rights reserved.

+Sage, the Sage logos, and the Sage product and service names mentioned herein are registered trademarks or trademarks of Sage Software, Inc. or its affiliated entities.
 All other trademarks are the property of their respective owners.

-Microsoft® SQL Server®, Windows Vista® and the Windows logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft ®SQL Server®, Windows Vista® and the Windows logo are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or in other countries.